lhwdev/llang/book.md

    like inserting code in IDE, as you are in same context across inputs.

    TODO: cache like what I said above

+4. **How far shell we go?**

+   After we go past boundary of `CodeModification`, (`offset >= newSpan.end`) if lexer yield the same token in the same location and state, we can conclude that following tokens will be identical as lexing goes from start to end.